DianaNites/cargo-image/README.md

 Like `bootimage`, this tool will combine your kernel with the x86_64 [`bootloader`](https://crates.io/crates/bootloader) crate, so you can, well, boot it.

+## Usage

+In your project directory, simply run `cargo image`.
+The output image will be located at `target/{your-triple}/debug/{your-binary-name}.bin`.
+Your binary name will usually be the name of your project.

 ## Details

 The `bootloader` sysroot crates are compiled using `cargo sysroot`,